garagehive/garagehive.github.io/docs/garagehive-requisition-worksheet.md

    ![](media/garagehive-requisition-worksheet4.png)

-2. From the **Requisition Worksheet Express** Page, select **Calculate Plan** from the actions bar.
+2. From the **Requisition Worksheet Express** Page, select **Calculate Plan** from the menu bar.
 3. If you only have one site, leave the filters blank; if you have multiple sites, use the **Location Filter** field to select a specific location.
 When finished, click **Ok**.
 A list of suggested orders will be generated.

    ![](media/garagehive-requisition-worksheet5.gif)

-7. Select the checkboxes for the lines you want to process in the **Accept** column, choose a vendor in the **Vendor No.** column, and then choose **Process Lines** from the actions bar.
+7. Select the checkboxes for the lines you want to process in the **Accept** column, choose a vendor in the **Vendor No.** column, and then choose **Process Lines** from the menu bar.
 Purchase orders for the relevant suppliers will be generated.

    ![](media/garagehive-requisition-worksheet6.gif)